Conceiva/MezzmoKodiPlugin/README.md

 # MezzmoKodiPlugin for Kodi 19 and higher

+<b>Important Notice January 10, 2025 .
+This repository is being moved.
+The new location is now located <a href="https://github.com/jbinkley60/MezzmoKodiPlugin/tree/Kodi-19%2B">here</a>. </b>

 An addon for Kodi (XBMC) to browse/search Mezzmo media server and view rich metadata, posters and backdrops for your media library.

 <a href="https://github.com/jbinkley60/MezzmoKodiPlugin/tree/master">Kodi 18 link</a>